scottchen98/scottchen98/README.md

 # 👨🏻‍💻 Hi, I'm Scott!

-I'm a Technical Project Manager at Videre Financiers and a software engineer with a neuroscience background who loves building impactful projects with creative people.
+I'm a software engineer at Videre Financiers with a neuroscience background who loves building impactful projects with creative people.

 ## ⚒️ Technical Skills
 ### Languages